Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 # Appendix B: Idealized `TAN` small-angle discrepancy relative to `HPC`

-This appendix records a different theoretical discrepancy from Appendix A. It isolates only the small-angle approximation as a purely angular effect.
+This appendix records a different theoretical discrepancy from Appendix A. It isolates one effect only: the error introduced when `TAN` is approximated by the small-angle relation $\tan(a) \approx a$.
+This is a purely angular error.
 It is not derived from JHV.
-The centered solar-disk case considered below is only one example of that angular error.
+The centered solar-disk case considered below is only one example of it.

 Assumptions:

-- the relevant radial image coordinate is measured from the instrument boresight
+- the relevant angular distance is measured from the instrument boresight
 - `HPC` is displayed linearly in helioprojective angle
 - the exact `TAN` plane coordinate is replaced by its small-angle